mvxt/M0_C5/README.md

 This one is a little harder.
 You can see we have an invalid value, 252.
 So it should have been discarded and not factored into your calculations.

 Subsequently, the actual list of valid scores was only 4 elements, and the average you should have gotten is 55.
-Since the number of elements is even, we take the average of the two middle scores, `38` and `75`, which yields `56`.
+Since the number of elements is even, we take the average of the two middle scores, `38` and `75`, which yields `56.5`, and you round down to return `56`.

 ### Example 3
 ```